Lassa fever

 The largest ever study of Lassa fever

-Data from this study will give researchers a better picture of the true disease burden and the number of people who are at risk of Lassa virus infection and who might benefit from Lassa fever vaccination.
+CEPI created and funds Enable, the world’s largest ever study of Lassa fever set up to give researchers a better picture of the true disease burden.
+Findings from Enable will help us to better understand the number of people who are at risk of Lassa virus infection and who might benefit from Lassa fever vaccination.

 Strengthening regional collaborations in affected countries